Cleaning GuidesSteam Carpet Cleaning vs Carpet Shampooing

-DIY carpet cleaning methods don’t always work the way they are supposed to.
-Or maybe it’s just time for a good thorough cleaning to make your carpet looking fresh again.
-In that case, you turn to a professional carpet cleaner to do the job for you.
-But at one point you are left at the crossroad – dry carpet cleaning or steam cleaning is the right one for your carpets?
+DIY carpet and rug cleaning methods don’t always work as they should.
+Or maybe it’s just time for a good thorough cleaning to make your carpet look fresh again.
+In that case, you turn to a professional carpet cleaning company to do the job.
+But at one point, you are left at the crossroad – is dry carpet cleaning or steam cleaning the right one for your carpets?

 So, if you: